ArchitectingSoftware/CNSE-Class-Demo-Files/infrastructure-automation/gcp-iaas-pulumi/readme.md

 ## Pulumi Automation

 ### Objectives
-Terraform is the industry leader in cloud automation.
+While Terraform is the industry leader in cloud automation.
 Terraform is based on HCL, a proprietary markup language.
 In this demo we are going to be looking at Pulumi, that provisions infrastructure using standard programming languages such as Javascript, Typescript, Python, Go, .Net, etc.

+Note that the directions below assume you have some familiarity with configuring some things directly in the GCP console.
+The Terraform demonstration has a lot of documentation that assumes you do not know anything.
+I highly recommend that you start with that demonstration first.

 ### Directions